NickBoeckman/ProductHistoryUtility/Readme.md

 the release of the PHU, additional contributions will be decided through a community vote.Any changes to SPDX tooling standards will be brought to the appropriate advisory boards within the class.

-<h5>Structure Data Flow Diagram</h5>
-The data flow diagram listed at
-<a href="https://github.com/zwmcfarland/ProductHistoryUtility/tree/master/Documentation">https://github.com/zwmcfarland/ProductHistoryUtility/tree/master/Documentation</a> is an overview
-of the system as it related to the SPDX Product History Utility  module, including the different components of the module, and how they interrelate with the dashboard and database.

 <h5>Database</h5>
 The Product History Utility will use a mySQL database hosted at spdx.ist.unomaha.edu.
 PHU will